 A4.30 The asbestos count is based on positive discrimination of the asbestos fibres using a stated level of analytical information.
 This can be achieved at the level of morphology and appearance of the internal structure with one other observation which is consistent with the identification of asbestos.
 Chemical composition determined by EDXA is probably the quickest and easiest method to combine with morphology for this purpose.
 However, additional peaks, or changes in the peak intensity, can arise from attached or large nearby particles contributing to the spectrum collected.
 X-ray spectra from these particles can be obtained to determine what additional elements are contributing to the fibre spectra; these can be subtracted from the spectrum if necessary.
-To discriminate against asbestos for fibre subtraction, it is necessary only to demonstrate adequately that a fibre is not asbestos.
-Usually the only reliable discrimination in SAED is a pattern that is not consistent with one of the asbestos minerals (see Figure A4.3 a-b), as the absence of an SAED pattern may occur for a number of reasons (eg larger fibres may be too thick to give an SAED pattern).
+To discriminate against asbestos.
+Usually the only reliable discrimination in SAED is a pattern that is not consistent with one of the asbestos minerals (see Figure A4.3 a-b), as the absence of an SAED pattern.
 Also, as many MMMF fibres will not produce an SAED pattern, EDXA will be needed to determine the elemental composition and fibre type.